AdamDemirel/adamdemirel.com/content/happiness.md

 ## MAXIMISE PSYCHOLOGICAL PLEASURES
 - A circumstantial improvement of ones life would mean curating circumstances which make pleasures (psych and sens) most likely to occur, pains least likely, maximise flow if necessary and minimise inter-flow states of rumination.
 A sort of self-help/self-sufficiency theory of happiness.
 - Some people have good circumstances naturally (rich and attractive) while others have to work hard towards them.

+success 29.07.17: - Had the idea that one form that 'success' can take is being *the best in the world* at something.
+I got the idea from watching the king of kong documentary.
+This form of success also seems to be reflected in a lot of other things which I have observed.
+Like world barista championships.
+Sports chamionships..
+Etc.
+-- eg rephrase to something along the lines of "some could view success as being aworld class performer" (ie results in large sum of psychological pleasures)

 ## JOUISSANCE
 - We get jouissance obtained in place of the full satisfaction of jouissance expected (relating to psych desires).
 So attaining our desire is never as great as we expect nor are psych pleasures.